-Mu 110 Piano Lessons 1 cred lit

-Mu 111 Vocal Lessons 1 cred it

-Mu 114 Music Fundamentals and Methods 5 credit Rudiments of music and methods that will lead to a successful music program in the elemental school.
-Required of all majors in elemental school education. ad ry

-Mu 115 Theory I 0 credits

-Mu 116 Theory II 0 credits

-Theory III 0 credits

-Basic musicianship, stressing modes, intervals, chords, rhy edge of these concepts wi listening, singing, analysis, d board practice.
-Prerequisit examination. thm, form.
-Knowl- II be acquired by liscussion and key-

-Mu 120 Violin 1 credit

-Mu 122 Cello 1 credit

-Mu 125 Organ 1 credit

-Mu 130 University Chorus 1 credit

-Vocal Ensemble 1 credit

-Mu 135 Instrumental Ensemble 1 credi

-Mu 136 Orchestra 1 credi

-Mu 151 Songwriting 3 credits

-A course for beginners in music theory.
-This

-course is designed for the general student.

-Mu 200 Music of J. S. Bach 2 credits

-Analysis of his instrumental and vocal music, particularly as reflecting the ultimate refinement of Baroque form.
+1 credit Mu 110 Piano Lessons 1 credit Mu 111 Vocal Lessons Music Fundamentals and Methods 5 credits Mu 114 Rudiments of music and methods that will lead to a successful music program in the elementary school.
+Required of all majors in elementary school education.
+Mu 115 Theory I 3 credits 3 credits Mu 116 Theory II 3 credits Mu 117 Theory III Basic musicianship, stressing scales and tonality, modes, intervals, chords, rhythm, form.
+Knowledge of these concepts will be acquired by listening, singing, analysis, discussion and key-board practice.
+Prerequisite: Placement by examination.
+1 credit Mu 120 Violin 1 credit Mu 122 Cello 1 credit Mu 125 Organ 1 credit University Chorus Mu 130 Vocal Ensemble 1 credit Mu 131 Instrumental Ensemble 1 credit Mu 135 1 credit Mu 136 Orchestra Prerequisite: Audition 5 credits Songwriting Mu 151 A course for beginners in music theory.
+This course is designed for the general student.
+2 credits Mu 200 Music of J. S. Bach Analysis of his instrumental and vocal music, particularly as reflecting the ultimate refinement of Baroque form.
 Prerequisite: FA 103.

-Mu 201 Studies in American Music 3 credits Survey from the early folksong to the vocal and instrumental music of the present.

-Mu 202 History of Opera 3 credits

-Consideration of the basic elements in the

-combination of music and drama with a historical

-survey of the various solutions offered to the
+Studies in American Music 3 credits Mu 201 Survey from the early folksong to the vocal and instrumental music of the present.
+3 credits Mu 202 History of Opera Consideration of the basic elements in the combination of music and drama with a historical survey of the various solutions offered to the problems involved.

-problems involved.
 Prerequisite: FA 103.

-Mu 203 Chamber Music

-Selected topics in the chamber literature of the Classic, Romantic and Contemporary periods, with analysis of the special characteristics and qualities of the small instrumental ensemble.
+2 credits Mu 203 Chamber Music Selected topics in the chamber literature of the Classic, Romantic and Contemporary periods, with analysis of the special characteristics and qualities of the small instrumental ensemble.

 Prerequisite: FA 103.

-Mu 205 Symphonies of Beethoven 3 credits

-Nine works, preceded by a brief consideration

-of symphonic form.
-Prerequisite: FA 103.

-Mu 207 History of Jazz 3 credits Explorations of origins in Afro-American culture, its evolution as a result of merging cultures and the accomplishment of a distinctly new musical language.

-Mu 214 Introduction to 20th Century Music 2 credits Techniques, forms and styles of impressionism and expressionism; neo-classicism and dodecaphony; total control-chance-electronic music.
+- Mu 205 Symphonies of Beethoven 3 credits Nine works, preceded by a brief consideration of symphonic form.
+Prerequisite: FA 103. - Mu 207 History of Jazz 3 credits Explorations of origins in Afro-American culture, its evolution as a result of merging cultures and the accomplishment of a distinctly new musical language. - Mu 214 Introduction to 20th Century Music 2 credits Techniques, forms and styles of impressionism and expressionism; neo-classicism and dodecaphony; total control-chance-electronic music. - Mu 215 Theory IV 5 credits